GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdpmodeler.rst

     Specify a multisegment closed polygon file that describes the inside area of the grid where the model should be evaluated; the outside will be set to NaN [Default evaluates model on the entire grid].
+**-G**\ *outgrdfile*
+    Name of output grid.
+This is the grid with the model predictions given the specified rotations.
+Note: If you specified more than one model prediction in **-S** then the filename *must* be a template that contains the format %s; this will be replaced with the corresponding tags az, dist, stage, vel, omega, dlon, dlat, lon, lat.
+    If the **-G** option is not use then we create no grids and instead write *lon, lat, predictions* records to standard output.
 **-T**\ *age*
     Use a fixed age for model evaluation (i.e., override the ages in the age grid).
 This lets you evaluate the model at a snapshot in time.